PaulKlinger/mrna_vaccine_badge/README.md

 - 2 x 910Ω 0805 resistor (for blue LEDs)
 - 2 x 470Ω 0805 resistor (for red LEDs)
 - 2 x 240Ω 0805 resistor (for yellow LEDs)

+There's a footprint for a ceramic capacitor, but it's not needed and I had issues with leakage current with cheap chinese ones (even 1µA really hurts the standby lifetime).

+(The one in the video has wrong (lower) resistor values, which burns a lot more power for negligible increase in brightness.)